RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 In StatisticalRethinking.jl I attempted to create an intermediate layer to convert Stan and Turing mcmc results to a set of common functions.
 I am no longer happy with the complexity that introduced.
 In RegressionAndOtherStories.jl all functions work on DataFrames.
 It's up to the notebooks to create appropriate DataFrames.

-If this approach turns out an improvement I will consider updating the [StatisticalRethinking](https://github.com/StatisticalRethinkingJuliaROSTuringPluto projects SR2StanPluto.jl and SR2TuringPluto.jl in a similar way.
+If this approach turns out to be an improvement, I will consider updating the corresponding StatisticalRethinking projects as well.

 ## Issues, comments and questions